springfall2008/batpred/README.md

   - battery_loss - The percent of energy lost when charing the battery, default is 0.05 (5%)
   - days_previous - sets the number of days to go back in the history to predict your load, recommended settings are 7 or 1 (can't be 0)
   - forecast_hours - the number of hours to forecast ahead, 48 is the suggested amount.
+  - load_scaling - scales the load by a fixed percentage (default is 1.0, set up e.g. 1.2 if you want to add a % margin to your load)
+  - pv_scaling - scales the PV data by a fixed percentage (default is 1.0 for no adjustment, set down e.g. 0.80 if you want to scale back)
+  - pv_metric10_weight - adds in a pecentage weighting to the 10% PV forecast, recommended to take into account more worst case scenario (e.g. use 0.2 for 20% weighting)

   - car_charging_hold - When true it's assumed that the car charges from the grid and so any load values above a threshold (default 6kw, configure with car_charging_threshold) are the car and should be ignored in estimates
   - car_charging_threshold - Sets the threshold above which is assumed to be car charging and ignore (default 6 = 6kw)